Date of Degree

 Mental health, Posttraumatic stress disorder, Premenstrual syndrome, Sexual abuse, Veteran's health, Women's health

 Copyright 2009 Brittany Catherine McKinnon

 McKinnon, Brittany Catherine.
-"Relationship of trauma history and premenstrual syndrome among female veterans." thesis, University of Iowa, 2009.
+"Relationship of trauma history and premenstrual syndrome among female veterans."
+MS (Master of Science) thesis, University of Iowa, 2009.